 Here’s the Gorner Glacier, Europe’s second-largest glacier.

 The Matterhorn is a “paramount ambassador” of global awareness of plastic waste, so there were some displays to call attention to the problem.
 The granular plastic is approximately a cubic meter of plastic.
 It represents the annual share of plastic waste for each individual on earth, so multiply this by 7.67 billion people–the 2019 world population–every year.
 The other plastic display is meant to call attention to the widespread litter of plastic.
-If each person’s share of the plastic granules were made into plastic bottles strung end-to-end, the string would circle the globe 1.5 billion times.
+If each person’s share of the plastic granules was made into plastic bottles strung end-to-end, the string would circle the globe 1.5 billion times.

 When Ted and I are in the Rockies, we always marvel that bicycle riders bike uphill and go downhill in a van.
 Today, the hikers and bikers we saw rode the train to the top, then hiked/biked down to Zermatt.
 We were technically on our own after we arrived at the top, but our guide said she was going to hike down two train stops for lunch at a hotel and she invited us to join her.
 Eight of us did.
 First, we hiked to “the lake.”
 It didn’t look like much from above, but it was awesome when we reached the lake level.